cesarvr/blog/content/post/prometheus.md

 # index.html           100% |*****************|   504  0:00:00 ETA
 ```

-This is enough proof, now knowing this we can define different strategies.
+Now that we can interact with the web server container, we can define a different set of strategies.

-# Usage Suggestions
+# Patterns

 ## Authentication